 Central to the Lasallian mission is its conviction that learning is best achieved by doing.
-In the spirit of “doing”, La Salle University offers a blended MBA that combines face-to-face instruction and online learning.
-The programs hybrid format is a great option for students who wish to have flexibility, yet also connect with professors and classmates on campus.
+In the spirit of “doing,” La Salle University offers a blended MBA that combines face-to-face instruction and online learning.
+The program’s hybrid format is a great option for students who require flexibility and want to connect with professors and classmates on campus.

-Full-time students can earn the degree in as little as 12 months while part-time degree completion is between two to three years.
+Full-time students can earn the degree in as little as 12 months while part-time students usually earn it in between two to three years.
 Fall and Spring semesters are 15 weeks long while the Summer semester is only 12 weeks.
 Most classes meet one evening per week and are extended via an online computer-based learning component.

-La Salle’s Admissions Committee understands that each applicant has a unique background and profile, and therefore, it does not set specific quantitative minimum requirements for admission.
-It does however adhere to the accreditation standards set by the AACSB.
-Required documents are as follows: an official transcript from all schools attended, GMAT test scores, and professional resume.
+La Salle’s Admissions Committee understands that each applicant has a unique background and profile; therefore, it does not set specific quantitative minimum requirements for admission.
+It does, however, adhere to the accreditation standards set by the AACSB.
+Required documents include an official transcript from all schools attended, GMAT test scores, and a professional resume.
 Application documents must be submitted by August 15 (Fall semester), December 15 (Spring semester), and April 15 (Summer semester).